Charleston Property Management

 Here at Oak Trust Properties, we are extremely confident that we can place quality and reliable tenants through our comprehensive screening and background checks.
 Because of this we offer that if ANY tenant placed and managed by Oak Trust is evicted for any reason, or skips within 12 months after placement, we will find a replacement tenant for FREE!
 When it comes to tenant screening and placement, we do our homework so you can have peace-of-mind knowing that your property is in responsible hands.
 This is the absolute BEST tenant guarantee in the industry!!

 Our tenants appreciate our prompt attention to their issues.
 Our comprehensive screening and background check process, is the reason why we have such a low vacancy rate.
 Our average turnover is only 6 days!
 We accomplish this by showing properties BEFORE they are vacant.
 Our goal is to have a new tenant in line before the old one moves out!
 When we get notice of a tenant moving out, we list our properties on over 90 websites for maximum exposure.
 We also return EVERY phone call and email promptly from all interested tenants assuring that your property rents as quickly as possible.

 3. Excellent Customer Service

 We pride ourselves on excellent communication with our owners and tenants.
+We are the most responsive property management team which means faster results, happy tenants, and satisfaction guaranteed.
 If you need us, we are here!!
-Same day communication is an absolute guarantee!
+We will respond to your calls, emails, and texts within 1 business day or that month's management fee is waived!
 Our online owner statements are provided monthly so you can see each and every action taken on your property.

 4. Minimize Maintenance Costs